Friends Finances for 2018 Fiscal Year Oct. 2017 - Sept. 2018

-In the fall of 2017 the Friends donated $4,000 to the Palm Beach County School District to bring students out on field trips to the Refuge, where they can learn about and experience the Everglades first hand.
+In the fall of 2018 the Friends donated $7,000 to the Palm Beach County School District to bring students out on field trips to the Refuge, where they can learn about and experience the Everglades first hand.
 The Refuge is a favorite destination for teachers and students alike, but transportation money for field trips runs out early in the school year, so many students never get the chance.
 Friends members and donors provided the funds for this donation that enabled hundreds more students to visit the Refuge.
-This was the second year in a row that the Friends were able to make a donation to the school district, in addition to a $9,000 grant from the National Park Foundation that the Refuge received and transferred to the school district early in 2016.
+This was the third year in a row that the Friends were able to make a donation to the school district.
+The Friends plan to make an additional donation to the school district in the spring of 2019.
+The donations for the 2018 - 2019 school year were made possible by a $10,000 grant from The Jim Moran Foundation, in addition to funds raised by members of the Friends.

-The Friends are all volunteers; until 2018 we have had no paid employees.
-In 2018 for the first time we hired an associate to work full-time with visiting school groups and other groups from the local community who come out to learn about the Refuge and the Everglades.
-All of our income comes from store profits, donations and Friends like you.
+The Friends have traditionally been all volunteers; until 2018 we have had no paid employees.
+In 2018 for the first time we hired an education outreach associate to work full-time with visiting school groups and other groups from the local community who want to learn about the Refuge and the Everglades.
+We have been very fortunate to have received grants from the Children's Services Council of Palm Beach County, the National Wildlife Refuge Association and The Jim Moran Foundation.
+Otherwise, all of our income comes from store profits, donations and Friends like you.
 Please consider a gift to the Friends today!
 Donate